 Lisa is the founder and owner of Well Heeled, a high end specialty boutique for women in Stowe, for the past 10 years.
 In conjunction, she owns her own Real Estate company.
 Recently, Lisa started a new venture into the health and fitness world, the Yoga Barn in Stowe.
 Before she moved to Vermont, she was Executive Vice President of Strategy and Sales for Ellie Kai.
 Lisa holds an MBA in Finance from Harvard Business School and an AB in Economics from Harvard University.

 Barry Pius, Treasurer

-Barry Pius is the President and Chief Operations Officer of Mt.
-Mansfield Company/Stowe Mountain Resort and has been with the organization since 1995.
-He is also the Executive Vice President and Chief Financial Officer of Spruce Peak Realty, LLC and Stowe Mountain Club, LLC.
-Pius is a founding Director of Spruce Peak Arts Center Foundation.
-He has over 25 years of management experience in the resort, hospitality and real estate business, and is currently a board member and Treasurer of a number of corporations.
-Pius earned a bachelor’s degree from the University of Connecticut and a position in General Electric’s Financial Management Program.
+Barry Pius is the Chief Operating Officer of Vermont Systems, Inc..
+He is the former Chief Operating Officer, Executive Vice President and Chief Financial Officer of Mt.
+Mansfield Company/Stowe Mountain Resort.
+Barry also served as the Chief Operating Officer, Executive Vice President and Chief Financial Officer of Spruce Peak Realty, LLC and Stowe Mountain Club, LLC.
+Barry is a founding Director of Spruce Peak Arts Center Foundation.
+He has over 30 years of leadership experience in the resort, hospitality and real estate business, and has been a board member and Treasurer of a number of corporations.
+He earned a bachelor’s degree from the University of Connecticut and a position in General Electric’s Financial Management Program.
 He worked for General Electric in a variety of tax and accounting positions.